Kreesha Turner

-Kreesha Turner (born June 10, 1985) is a Canadian recording artist and songwriter, born in Edmonton, Alberta, Canada.
+Kreesha Turner (born June 10, 1985) is a Canadian singer and songwriter, born in Edmonton, Alberta, Canada.
 Raised in both Canada and Jamaica, she began her musical career after a successful audition with Virgin Records.
 She signed a record deal with the Capitol Music Group, under which the Virgin imprint operates.
 Concurrently, EMI Music Canada signed her to more effectively tap into the Canadian market.